human-centered-ai-sbu/human-centered-ai-sbu.github.io/_pages/about.md

   <ul>
     <li>Lectures: TBD</li>
     <li>Location: NCS 120</li>
     <li>Device Policy: Use of Laptop during class is not allowed.
 Please engage with lectures.
 Using Ipad for taking notes is fine.
-If you must need laptop or special accomodation please email instructor</li>
+If you must need laptop or special accomodation please email the instructor.</li>
   </ul>
 </div>